ldpe cnc machining

 8–25 MPa 100–650% R45–R65 60–110 J/m 45–70°C 40–60°C 105-115°C

-Advantages & Disadvantages of CNC LDPE Machining
+Advantages & Application of CNC LDPE Machining

 LDPE has limited thermal resistance.
 It is not recommended for high-temperature applications.
 For better heat performance, consider HDPE, PTFE, or PEEK.